stephenjlovell/code_caser/README.md

 code_caser will happily convert files in any directory with the required permissions, so **exercise caution when using this option!**

-By default, a copies of each original file will be saved in the same directory as the original, with a timestamp in the filename.
+By default, copies of each original file will be saved in the same directory as the original, with a timestamp in the filename.
 You can prevent this via the --save option:

     # No backup copies will be created:
     $ code_caser to_camel --path=/path/to/example_folder --save=false